tobydriscoll/udmath305/_notes/introduction/20-classifications.md

 | $y'' + y' + \sin(y) = 0,\quad y(0)=1,\, y'(0)=0$ | $ y'' + y' + \sin(y) = 0, \quad y(0)=1,\, y(4)=0$  |

-## The FLASHI system
+## The FLASHI scheme

-Except for the ordinary/partial distinction, each one of the traits above can be tracked by what we will call the FLASHI system.
+Except for the ordinary/partial distinction, each one of the traits above can be tracked by what we will call the FLASHI scheme.
 Each letter is capitalized when its corresponding property is true:

 * **F**irst order?
 * **L**inear?